Sharpiro/notes/linux/tiny_wine.md

 - Stack is 16 byte aligned **before** a function call due to pushed return address
     - At function call `stack_pointer % 16 == 0`
     - At first function instruction `stack_pointer % 16 == 8`
+- Alignment
+    - pre-main
+        - NOT 16 byte aligned at start
+        - NOT 16 byte aligned at `call`
+    - post-main
+        - NOT 16 byte aligned at start
+        - 16 byte aligned at `call`
 - `stdlib` setup
     - `mainCRTStartup` (static)
     - `__tmainCRTStartup` (static)